pallets/click/docs/advanced.rst

     If you go with this solution, the extra arguments will be collected in :attr:`Context.args`.
 2. You can attach a :func:`argument` with ``nargs`` set to `-1` which will eat up all leftover arguments.
-In this case it's recommeded to set the `type` to :data:`UNPROCESSED` to avoid any string processing on those arguments as otherwise they are forced into unicode strings automatically which is often not what you want.
+In this case it's recommended to set the `type` to :data:`UNPROCESSED` to avoid any string processing on those arguments as otherwise they are forced into unicode strings automatically which is often not what you want.